Porto Empedocle: History

 independence by becoming chief town of the decurionato under the name of Molo di Girgenti.
 Then, in 1863, the town changed its name into Porto Empedocle in memory of the Agrigentine philosopher Empedocles.

-In 2003, the town changed its official denomination to Porto Empedocle Vigata, after the name of the fictional town where the novels by Andrea Camilleri, Italian writer and native of the town, about detective Inspector Montalbano are placed.
+In 2003, the town changed its official denomination to Porto Empedocle Vigata, after the name of the fictional town where the novels by Andrea Camilleri, Italian writer and native of the town, about detective Inspector Montalbano to which in 2009 a statue was dedicated in Via Roma.
+The decision on the name was however revoked.
+On 12 December of the same year, by Decree of the President of the Republic, Porto Empedocle was awarded the title of City.

+Today Porto Empedocle constitutes one of the most important economic realities of the province of Agrigento.
+Its port ensures the connection with the Pelagie Islands.are placed.
 However, the decision was revoked in 2009.